Kuralay77/ICT/README.md

 # first two terms
 n1, n2 = 0, 1
-count = 0
+count = 1

 # check if the number of terms is valid
 if nterms <= 0:
-   print("Please enter a positive integer")
+   print("Please enter a negative integer")
 # if there is only one term, return n1
 elif nterms == 1:
    print("Fibonacci sequence upto",nterms,":")